SNHU-CS/CS-330/module05/mod5_tutorials.md

 ### The Fragment Shader

-The vertex shader remains unchanged, but in the fragment shader now we have two `2DSampler` uniform variables, one for the smiley texture (`uTextureBase`) and the other one for the bandana (`uTextureExtra`).
+The vertex shader remains unchanged but in the fragment shader now we have two `2DSampler` uniform variables, one for the smiley texture (`uTextureBase`) and the other one for the bandana (`uTextureExtra`).
 Remember that this second texture has a lot of transparency.

 ```
 in vec2 vertexTextureCoordinate;